iterative/dvc.org/content/docs/install/pre-release.md

 > For information on our versioning convention, refer to
 > [Components of DVC version](/doc/command-reference/version#components-of-dvc-version).

-To install a development version for contributing to the project, please see [Development environment](/doc/user-guide/contributing/core#development-environment).
+To install a development version for contributing to the project, you can refer to the [Development environment](/doc/user-guide/contributing/core#development-environment).